 If several of the signs below feel familiar, your family may be experiencing emotional overload.

-These experiences are often linked to parent burnout and chronic parenting stress, which many families experience during busy periods of life.
+These experiences often link to parent burnout and chronic parenting stress, which many families experience during busy periods of life.

 Research shows that children are highly sensitive to the emotional climate of the household.
 When families feel overwhelmed, children may show emotional or behavioral signals that they are also experiencing stress.